FUSEEProjectTeam/Website/docfx_project/examples/examples.md

 date: 2019-10-18
 weight: 5
 ---
+  > ⚠️ **This page shows some examples of our upcoming Web Assembly support enabling FUSEE applications to run in web browsers**

 ## [Rocket](rocket/index.html)
 __[FUSEE Rocket](rocket/index.html) is a simple example which demonstrates asset loading (shaders, serialized *.fu scene files, textures, fonts) as well as our responsive GUI system.__